No matter where you’re flying, the average domestic plane flight now costs hundreds of dollars — and that’s just for the ticket.

 If you’ve been in the market for a new credit card with travel benefits you can actually use, talk to your flight attendant.

-Popular airlines like Delta and United have branded credit cards with plenty of travel-based rewards.
-Depending on the card, you might get a better intro offer by signing up in flight.
+Popular airlines like Delta and United offer great credit cards with travel-based rewards.
+Depending on the card, you might get a better intro offer by signing up on a flight.

 So if you’ve been eyeing those SkyMiles, a flight attendant can help you submit a credit card application that starts to earn you benefits mid-air.